layilin/SP23-33852/_annotations/book3.md

 118.578 Why will their sons, ungrateful, roam abroad?
 Grainger refers here either to the common practice of absentee plantership, in which plantation owners lived in Britain and managed their plantations from afar, or to the equally common practice of sending children of planters to Britain for education.

 118.585 Eclips'd by titles.
 Despite the practice of absentee plantership, Grainger notes that metropolitan British attitudes toward creoles was inevitably condescending, regardless of how wealthy a planter was.
 It should be noted that Grainger himself looked down upon creoles when he lived in St. Kitts.
-Writing to his friend Percy on 5 June 1762, Grainger noted that "reading ... is the least part of a Creole's consideration.
+Writing to his friend Bishop Thomas Percy on 5 June 1762, Grainger noted that "reading, I assure you, is the least part of a Creole's consideration.
 It is even happy if they can read at all; Spell few of them can; and when they take up a book, modern romance, magazines or newspapers are the extent of their lucubrations" (*Illustrations*, 278).

 118.587 Bellona.
 Bellona, the Roman goddess of war.
 Once again, Grainger is referencing the Seven Years' War.

 118.590 Taber.
-A one-handed snare drum often played as a military instrument
+A one-handed snare drum often played as a military instrument.

 [people] 119.592 heaven-favoured bard.
 Grainger's "heaven-favoured bard" alludes to Tyrtaeus, a Spartan poet of the mid-seventh century BCE who wrote about the Second Messenian War and exhorted Spartans to fight to the death for their city.